 The Health Science Department recognizes the correlation between course attendance and both student retention and achievement, so any class session or activity missed, regardless of cause, reduces the opportunity for learning and may adversely affect a student's achievement in the course and the final course grade.
-Class attendance is required, beginning with the first day of class, and students are required to attend all HAN pre-requite class sessions for which they are registered.
+Full class attendance is required, beginning with the first day of class.

-Teaching Strategies
+Teaching Strategies:

-- Remote learning through synchronous lectures with student discussion
+Remote learning through synchronous lectures with student discussion

-- Case studies
+Case studies

-- Review activities (exercises from textbook, discussion questions, tickets to class, etc.)
+Review activities (exercises from textbook)

-- Small group work
+Small group work/Breakout rooms

-- Independent study
+Independent study

-Grading Scale
+Grading Scale: There is no G/P/NC grading option for this course; this course must be taken for a letter grade.

-A (100 - 95) A- (94-90) B+(89-87) B (86-83)
+A $(100-95)$ A- (94-90) B+(89-87) B (86-83)

 B- (82-80) C+ (79-77) C (76-73) C- (72-70)

 D+ (69-67) D (66-60) F (< 60)

 A grade of C or better is required in this course to advance to the Health Science major's senior year curriculum.
-If a student withdraws from the course or does not earn a grade of C in the course, the student is only permitted two re-takes of the course.
+If a student withdraws from the course or does not earn the grade of C in the course, the student is only permitted two re-takes of the course.